telerik/blazor-docs/components/chip/appearance.md

 ## ThemeColor

-The color of the Chip is controlled through the `ThemeColor` parameter.
-You can set it to a member of the `Telerik.Blazor.ThemeConstants.Chip.ThemeColor` class:
+The `ThemeColor` parameter applies a predefined text color and background color.
+Use a member of the `Telerik.Blazor.ThemeConstants.Chip.ThemeColor` class:

 | Class members | Manual declarations |
 |------------|--------|